Skip to main content

 Enter the Hostname

 In the dialog that appears, enter the fully qualified domain name (FQDN) you want to associate with this IP address.
-For example:
+Choose a hostname that reflects your server’s purpose:

 5